 Rain Water Harvesting Methods

-There are a number of projects and plans that will use these Water Sensitive principles that are on the drawing board for now and ready to be built into the landscape of the city.
+Several projects and plans will use these Water Sensitive principles that are on the drawing board for now and ready to be built into the landscape of the city.

 We also need to bring ecological landscapes back into the cities.
 That would mimic nature and the functions that forests and wetlands provide.
 Along with green open spaces to help clean our cities with just nature creating healthy waterways and open spaces outside the urban areas.
 A system as in green strips built along the side of paved roads.
 Stormwater will run off the paved roads onto the green strip that is built beside them and the water is filtered protecting the urban environment in a natural sustainable process.

-1. Stormwater in cities is dealt with in the opposite way of thinking today.
+- Stormwater in cities is dealt with in the opposite way of thinking today.
 Roadways are paved high in the center and lower on both sides to drain stormwater off the roads to prevent flooding.
-If Stormwater running through the city can be cleaned by wetlands and green spaces that are built into the city for this purpose.
+Stormwater running through the city can be cleaned by wetlands and green spaces that are built into the city for this purpose.
 Using the functionality of the green space instead of just using it for aesthetic value is wasting what its purpose is.
-Private and public sites used by residents can collect, retain, treat, reuse and discharge clean water in a number of ways:
+Private and public sites used by residents can collect, retain, treat, reuse, and discharge clean water in several ways:

-2. Tree Pits-The majority of these tree pits site-wide filter stormwater run-off from roads and footpath pavements that are collected from stormwater.
+- Tree The majority of these tree pits site-wide filter stormwater run-off from roads and footpath pavements that are collected from stormwater.

-3. Roof Water Storage Ponds- that are used Park spaces within the site has been designed to accommodate storage tanks and/or ponds for site-wide retention, and re-use in irrigation.
+- Roof Water Storage Ponds- that are used Park spaces within the site have been designed to accommodate storage tanks and/or ponds for site-wide retention, and re-use in irrigation.
 They contribute to the overall functionality and values of the urban system and new philosophy in healthy waterways and stormwater management.

 Buildings can be included in the ecological landscape of the city.
 Green landscapes can be built as vertical green gardens built into the roofs of houses, apartments, and buildings.
 Cleaner healthier water is filtered as it moves down off the roofs of these structures and added to the city’s stormwater.

-Rooftop gardens are not a completely new system and cities in India have been doing it for a while now successfully creating food-saving energy and using space in a sustainable way using old wasted spaces and bringing together communities even making some money on the side.
+Rooftop gardens are not a completely new system and cities in India have been doing it for a while now successfully creating food-saving energy and sustainably using space using old wasted spaces and bringing together communities even making some money on the side.

 Rooftop Vertical Gardening- gives the possibility of growing crops in wasted space of a rooftop that can deliver an abundance of fresh, healthy vegetables with the hydroponic equipment that can be outfitted together minimizing the need for land and space to make an Urban rooftop garden.

-There is also proof that in places like India, the green spaces on top of the building have a cooling effect on the city and can save energy by this.
+There is also proof that in places like India, the green spaces on top of the buildings have a cooling effect on the city and can save energy.
 By maintaining the water and the added shade it can dissipate the radiant heat around the hot building in the city.

-When the green space are linked throughout the city they create green and blue corridors.
-This will create bio-diversity all through the urban landscape that is capable of productive landscapes like a garden or orchards eight in the middle of the city.
+When the green spaces are linked throughout the city they create green and blue corridors.
+This will create bio-diversity all throughout the urban landscape that is capable of productive landscapes like gardens or orchards eight in the middle of the city.

 Green walls- A Greenwall is a soil-less garden vertical garden grown on the surface of a built structure designed to mimic the growing conditions found in nature.
 Can also be used to filter gray water that can be reused in apartments and large buildings in the middle of the city.

 It functions much the way a rooftop insulates the building from the heat and uses the space to produce and clean the air.
-They are called Bio-walls, Living Walls, or Green Facades have a natural ability to reduce noise pollution and cool building material that normally absorb and generate their own heat adding to the temperature of the area.
+They are called Bio-walls, Living Walls, or Green Facades and have a natural ability to reduce noise pollution and cool building materials that normally absorb and generate their heat adding to the temperature of the area.

 Modular Green Walls can be